wbobeirne/lightning-app-tutorial/README.md

 If you'd rather not deal with getting your hands on some Bitcoin or waiting for block times to open channels, you can setup your own [simulated Lightning network cluster](https://dev.lightning.community/tutorial/01-lncli/).

+If you just want to fiddle around with this you can use [Polar](https://github.com/jamaljsr/polar) to setup your own local regtest network.

 ## Setup the Project

 Copy the environment configuration file with